picamator/SteganographyKit/README.md

 [![Build Status](https://travis-ci.org/picamator/SteganographyKit.svg?branch=master)](https://travis-ci.org/picamator/SteganographyKit)
 [![Coverage Status](https://coveralls.io/repos/picamator/SteganographyKit/badge.png)](https://coveralls.io/r/picamator/SteganographyKit)

+SteganographyKit is a package with implementation several stegoSystems for image Steganography.

 Steganography is the art and science of hiding information by embedding messages within other, seemingly harmless messages [1].
 General overview of Steganography and existing tools can be found in [3], [7].

-SteganographyKit is a package with implementation several stegoSystems for image Steganography.
-SteganographyKit is used terminology that was described by Christian Cachin [1].
+SteganographyKit is used terminology described by Christian Cachin [1].

 SteganographyKit contains:

 * Least Significant Bit (LSB)
   * Pure Steganography
   * Secret Key Steganography